-- 1.1 The Scheme Property of each Sub-Fund will be invested with the aim of achieving the investment objective of that Sub-Fund but subject to the limits on investment set out in the FCA Rules and that Sub-Fund's investment policy. - 1.2 Except where the investment policy for a Sub-Fund permits otherwise, derivatives and forward transactions will only be used by the Sub-Funds for Efficient Portfolio Management purposes. - 1.3 The investment objective and investment policy of each Sub-Fund are subject to the NURS limits on investment under COLL 5, which are summarised below.
-The Manager must ensure that, taking account of the investment objective and investment policy of a Sub-Fund, the Sub-Fund's investments provide a prudent spread of risk for that Sub-Fund. - 1.4 By way of summary, the Scheme Property of NURS may only, except where otherwise provided in the rules in COLL 5.6, consist of any one or more of: - 1.4.1 transferable securities; - 1.4.2 money-market instruments; - 1.4.3 units in collective investment schemes permitted under COLL 5.6.10R (Investment in collective investment schemes); - 1.4.4 derivatives and forward transactions permitted under COLL 5.6.13R (Permitted transactions (derivatives and forwards)); - 1.4.5 deposits permitted under COLL 5.2.26R (Investment in deposits); - 1.4.6 immovables permitted under COLL 5.6.18R (Investment in property) to COLL 5.6.19R (Investment limits for immovable); and - 1.4.7 gold up to a limit of 10% in value of the scheme property.
+- 1.1 The Scheme Property will be invested with the aim of achieving the investment objective of the Trust but subject to the limits on investment set out in the FCA Rules and the relevant investment policy. - 1.2 Except where the Investment Policy permits otherwise, derivatives and forward transactions will only be used by the Trust for Efficient Portfolio Management purposes. - 1.3 The Investment Objective and Investment Policy are subject to the NURS limits on investment under COLL 5, which are summarised below.
+The Manager must ensure that, taking account of the Investment Objective and Investment Policy, the Trust's investments provide a prudent spread of risk. - 1.4 By way of summary, the Scheme Property of NURS may only, except where otherwise provided in the rules in COLL 5.6, consist of any one or more of: - 1.4.1 transferable securities; - 1.4.2 money-market instruments; - 1.4.3 units in collective investment schemes permitted under COLL 5.6.10R (Investment in collective investment schemes); - 1.4.4 derivatives and forward transactions permitted under COLL 5.6.13R (Permitted transactions (derivatives and forwards)); - 1.4.5 deposits permitted under COLL 5.2.26R (Investment in deposits); - 1.4.6 immovables permitted under COLL 5.6.18R (Investment in property) to COLL 5.6.19R (Investment limits for immovable); and - 1.4.7 gold up to a limit of 10% in value of the Scheme Property.